|« PreviousNext »|

 my-favorite-movies-table.
 We highly recommend setting this ratio to a value less than the average unused provisioned throughput.

-For detailed instructions on loading data from Amazon DynamoDB into Amazon Redshift, refer to the following sections in the Amazon Redshift Database Developer Guide:
+For detailed instructions on loading data from DynamoDB into Amazon Redshift, refer to the following sections in the Amazon Redshift Database Developer Guide: